Floydlang/floyd/Docs/Floyd script reference.md

 Notice: if you use an empty collection for *new*, you will actually erase the range.
 Notice: by specifying the same index in *start* and *length* you will **insert** the new collection into the existing collection.

+# ENCODING

+Floyd script files are always utf-8 files with no BOM.

+#